Theater In Chicago

 Oriental Theatre-Ford Center Ford Center for the Performing Arts

 Since its complete renovation in the 1990's, the Ford Center for the Performing Arts, previously known as the Oriental Theater, has hosted hit shows like Ragtime, Fosse and Blast and the world premiere of Sing-A-Long Wizard of Oz.
-The most popular hit musical recently seen there is Wicked, which tells the story of the Witches of Oz "before Dorothy dropped in."
+The most popular hit musical recently seen at this theater in Chicago is Wicked, which tells the story of the Witches of Oz "before Dorothy dropped in."

 The Chicago Theatre The Chicago Theater

 During its first 40 years, The Chicago Theater presented the best in live and film entertainment, including Duke Ellington and Benny Goodman.
-Since that time, an array performers have graced the stage, including Harry Connick Jr, Ellen DeGeneres, David Letterman and Robin Williams.
+Since that time, an array performers have graced the stage at this theater in Chicago, including Harry Connick Jr, Ellen DeGeneres, David Letterman and Robin Williams.

 Second City Chicago The Second City Theater

 The history of The Second City is an amazing story of a small cabaret theater that has turned into a comedy institution.
-The theater launched the careers of such comic greats as John Belushi, Mike Myers, Bill Murray and Gilda Radner.
+This theater in Chicago launched the careers of such comic greats as John Belushi, Mike Myers, Bill Murray and Gilda Radner.
 It has two stages; The Second City Mainstage which seats 290 people and another smaller stage which seats 180 people.

 Steppenwolf Theatre Steppenwolf Theater